Background and activities

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

 - (2015) Incorporating set-based control within the singularity-robust multiple task-priority inverse kinematics.
-IEEE Mediterranean Conference on Control & Automation.
+Mediterranean Conference on Control and Automation.

 - (2015) Output feedback motion control system for observation class ROVs based on a high-gain state observer: Theoretical and experimental results.
 Control Engineering Practice. vol. 39.